 While these are only a few plants that you can benefit from, there are many that come in many shapes, sizes, and varieties, so choose the one that speaks to you.
 Plants will bring new life into your home and will support your happiness and good health.
 If houseplants are not possible for you to own, consider other methods with engaging with the natural environment.
 Nature walks, forest bathing, or simply stepping outside to breathe are all effective ways to improve our well-being.
 Staying close to nature, observing all the little and significant elements of it, will allow you to leave some stress behind and self-heal during the process.

-Laura is a Nashville-based creative, environmental consultant, plant novice and storyteller.
-She resides in her urban jungle with her husband, daughter, and precious pup, Bonnie Blue.
-During the week, she is protecting the environment and the residents of Tennessee from the effects of ionizing radiation.
+Laura is a creative, environmental consultant, plant novice and storyteller.
+She resides in her jungle with her husband, daughter, and precious pup, Bonnie Blue.
 Most days you can find her admiring her plants, styling beautiful spaces, or hiking with her family.
-Recently her work was featured in Volume IV of Legacy Magazine in which she shares how creating a beautiful environment with plants has both design flare and health benefits.
+Her work was featured in Volume IV of Legacy Magazine in which she shares how creating a beautiful environment with plants has both design flare and health benefits.
 Much like her plants, Laura thrives where she can build off the energy around her.

 CONNECT WITH LAURA